cherchyk/PowerPlatformCiCd/Readme.md

   ![Development Streams](doc-media/DevOps-CreateProject.png 'Development Streams')

-- In the rop right corner click on circle icon avatat and then lick `Preview features`.
+- In the rop right corner click on circle icon avatar and then lick `Preview features`.
 Switch `Multi-stage pipelines` to on.

 - In the navigation on the left, click on `Repo` icon and then pick `Files`.